 The Delaware J.D.
-Health Law Externship Program at Widener Law affords J.D. students the opportunity to launch legal career before you’ve finished your education.
+Health Law Externship Program at Widener Law affords J.D. students the opportunity to launch a legal career before having finished their education.

 Since 2007, the Health Law Externship Program provides students with an array of subject matters that interrelate with health law.
 These have included: health care compliance issues, long-term care, elder law, corporate law (health care organization as a client), ethics, tort law, risk management, veterans law, patient safety and hospital regulations, contracts, Medicare and Medicaid, healthcare violence, HIPAA, STARK II violations, litigation, corporate integrity agreements and telemedicine issues.